-It is fair to say that each teleportation experiment has its own advantages and disadvantages [for a comparison between various methods, see Bouwmeester \textit{et al}.
-(1999b)].
-Quantum teleportation of continuous-variable states (Furusawa \textit{et al}., 1998) is hard to extend to the long-distance case, because of the unavoidable dispersion of squeezed-states during the distribution of entanglement.
-This consequently leads to a fast degrading of the quality of squeezed-state entanglement.
-Quantum teleporation using nuclear magnetic resonance (Nielsen \textit{et al}., 1998) or atoms (Riebe \textit{et al.},\emph{ }2004; Barret \textit{et al.}, 2004) has an obvious advantage in that the input quantum state can be, in principle, teleported with an efficiency of 100\%.
-Yet, it is difficult (if not impossible) implement it over long distances.
-An essential criterion of teleportation is to be able to teleport any independent quantum state coming from outside.
-This is obviously not possible in the Rome experiment, where the initial photon has to be entangled from the beginning with the final one.
-The Innsbruck teleportation technique with its later imprvements enables one to aim at a long-distance teleportation (Marcikic \textit{et al}., 2003; Ursin \textit{et al}., 2004) and more complicated schemes (Zhao \textit{et al}., 2004; Zhang \textit{et al}., 2006c).
+Each teleportation experiment done thus far has advantages and disadvantages [for a comparison between various methods, see (Bouwmeester \textit{et al}., 1999b)].
+Quantum teleportation of continuous-variable states (Furusawa \textit{et al}., 1998; Braunstein and van Loock, 2005) has the advantage that full Bell-state analysis is possible with linear optics (within the experimental bandwidth).
+Yet, it is hard to extend to a long-distance case.
+The unavoidable degradation of squeezed-states sets in during longer-distance transfers.
+This consequently leads to a rapid lowering of the quality of squeezed-state entanglement.
+Quantum teleportation using nuclear magnetic resonance (Nielsen \textit{et al}., 1998) or trapped atoms (Riebe \textit{et al.}, 2004; Barrett \textit{et al.}, 2004) has an obvious advantage in that the input quantum state can be teleported with an efficiency of 100\%.
+Yet, it is difficult (if not impossible) to implement it over long distances.